 Instead, I’m going to try and focus on some of my favorite all-around cards then in part two on Monday I’ll be talking about specific ones for specific hotel chains or airlines.

 This is a selection of the various credit cards I own currently, full disclosure though, two of them are not American and I realize now I accidentally included my bank card!
 All of these cards have served me very well for one purpose or another.
+If you are in the Australian market, there are some other awesome options for you, like the American Express Explorer Credit Card.

 Chase Sapphire Preferred